How does a person become addicted to a relationship that is breaking?

 Let’s at least pretend!

-The Normal Person* feels like their cash cow (whatever ‘cash’ they were milking, popularity, spiritual enlightenment -clout, ‘real ecologist’ -clout, you name it) is drying out.
+The Young Soul* feels like their cash cow (whatever ‘cash’ they were milking, popularity, spiritual enlightenment -clout, ‘real ecologist’ -clout, you name it) is drying out.
 They feel they are going to be left back to their own vices, on their own merit, which, they are terrified of facing, isn’t much to brag about.
 Therefore, they will potentially go to extreme lengths to restore the relationship AT LEAST ON THE SURFACE to the way it was.

-The BEST strategy is to let the Normal Person* pretend THEY are the one who broke off the relationship.
+The BEST strategy is to let the Young Soul* pretend THEY are the one who broke off the relationship.
 They have a HUGE need of saving face, and they only need THEIR OWN FRIENDS (or social media following) to believe they weren’t dumped but that they did the dumping.
 You would do wisely to negotiate a lie you can both live with to explain the reason for the breakup that you will both cite when asked.

 Subscribe to get a Daily Message